 No. You control the release of your test scores but some colleges are still requiring the SAT or ACT, so make sure to check each application closely.
 College Board and the ACT will not release your scores without your consent and will only release it to the colleges you select.

 If I don’t take the SAT or ACT, will it hurt my application?

 If the college does not require the test, then generally NO, it will not hurt your application.
 But know that without test scores other parts of your application will become more important.
 This includes your GPA, your college essay, awards and achievements, references, and any extracurricular activities you include.
 If you decide to opt-out of taking the SAT or ACT, make sure to really put the time and effort into your studies now, as well as putting effort into your college applications (check out our college application essay tips and 10 Activities to Boost your College Application!).

 What are the benefits of taking the SAT or ACT even if my school doesn’t require a test score?

 There are still many benefits of taking these exams even if you don’t end up submitting your score on your college application:

 - 25 states require SAT or ACT scores as part of high school graduation requirements.
 Check with your high school counselor to determine if your state requires a score from one of these two tests to receive your high school diploma.

 - Many colleges, including test optional schools, will use SAT or ACT scores to award merit scholarships for incoming students.
 If you do well on the test, your scores could benefit your financial aid greatly!

-- Research shows up to 60% of scholarships require an SAT or ACT score to be submitted as part of the application process.
-Check out these Easy Scholarships You Can Apply to Right Now
+- Many scholarships require an SAT or ACT score as part of the application process.
+Check out these Easy Scholarships You Can Apply to Right Now!

-- And if you are a great test taker, taking the tests may boost your application.
+- If you are a great test taker, taking the tests may boost your application.